Enjoy Travel to Japan!

 Frequently Asked Questions

-A. A common guideline is that domestic-flight security screening closes 20 minutes before departure, and boarding at the gate closes 10 minutes before departure.
-Mornings can back up at security, so gathering metal items from your pockets in advance can help you get through faster.
-Once you reach the departures level, take a photo of your gate number and the cutoff time so you can double-check easily.
+A. For domestic flights, a good rule of thumb is that security screening closes 20 minutes before departure and the boarding gate closes 10 minutes before departure.
+Security lines are often longer in the morning, so gathering metal items from your pockets in advance can help you get through faster.
+Once you reach the departure floor, take a quick photo of your gate number and cutoff time so it is easier not to lose your way.

 Nearby Recommended Spots